Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 > GOES 14, 17 are currently in on-orbit storage and are not broadcasting anything useful.

 ![GOES CDA Telemetry and HRIT signal screenshots from SatDump](../../assets/images/Radio/GOES-CDA-HRIT.png) *GOES 18 CDA Telemetry on the left, HRIT on the right.
-CC: phantomsgost on Discord*
+CC: phanthomsgost on Discord*

 > TODO: GRB FFT